Welcome to Lake Gardner Amesbury, MA

 The Lake Gardner Improvement Association is a group of Amesbury residents advocating for Lake Gardner, its beach, and the surrounding Powow Conservation Area.
-We also provide essential services such as water testing, and organize community activities on the lake and beach.
+We also organize community activities on the lake, the beach and the trails of Powow Hill.

 Where the birch canoe had glided